-Independent Engineer's Reports Not Included or Incorporated in this Official Statement and No Reliance Thereon
+Independent Engineer's Report Not Included or Incorporated in this Official Statement and No Reliance Thereon

-In connection with the enactment of the Twenty-Fourth Supplemental Ordinance and the Twenty-Seventh Supplemental Ordinance, pursuant to the requirements of the Act and the General Ordinance, the City engaged independent engineers to prepare reports providing the basis for the required findings that (i) Project Revenues will be sufficient to meet payment or deposit requirements for the operation of the System and payment of outstanding Water and Wastewater Revenue Bonds, including the Bonds, (ii) Net Revenues are sufficient to comply with the Rate Covenant and (iii) the System is in good operating condition.
+In connection with the enactment of the Eighteenth Supplemental Ordinance, Twenty-Third Supplemental Ordinance and Twenty-Seventh Supplemental Ordinance, pursuant to the requirements of the Act and the General Ordinance, the City engaged an independent engineer to prepare a report providing the basis for the required findings that (i) Project Revenues will be sufficient to meet payment or deposit requirements for the operation of the System and payment of outstanding Water and Wastewater Revenue Bonds, including the Bonds, (ii) Net Revenues are sufficient to comply with the Rate Covenant and (iii) the System is in good operating condition.
+See "INTRODUCTORY STATEMENT - General" herein.

-Such reports are not incorporated by reference herein and prospective purchasers of the Bonds should not rely upon them or any other prior engineering report in making a decision with respect to any purchase of the Bonds, nor should the reports or any other prior engineering report be construed as a contract with any holder of the Bonds or as an invitation or inducement to engage or otherwise participate in the proposed or any other transaction to provide financing or to make an investment.
+Such report was filed with the City Council of the City but is not incorporated by reference herein and prospective purchasers of the Bonds should not rely upon it or any other prior engineering report in making an investment decision with respect to the purchase of the Bonds, nor should the report or any other prior engineering report be construed as a contract with any holder of the Bonds or as an invitation or inducement to engage or otherwise participate in the proposed or any other transaction to provide financing or to make an investment.